-The default option settings for TryScript runs include live display of data downloaded during testing and the writing of log and report files.

-With TryScript runs, only a single virtual user is run and the stress test option is enabled so that there is no think-time or delay between transactions.
+The default settings for TryScript runs include live display of data downloaded during testing and the writing of log and report files.
+With TryScript runs, only a single virtual user is run and the stress test option is enabled so that there is no think time or delay between transactions.

-Procedure To execute a TryScript run:
+To execute a TryScript run:

-- 1 Click Try Script on the Silk Performer Workflow bar.
-The Try Script dialog box opens. - 2 To view rendered page transitions during a TryScript run, select the Animated Run with TrueLog Explorer check box. - 3 Click Run.
+- Click Try Script on the workflow bar.
+The Try Script dialog opens. - To view rendered page transitions during a TryScript run, enable Animated Run with TrueLog Explorer - 3.
+Click Run.

-Note You are not running an actual load test here, only a test run to see if your script requires debugging.
+Note: You are not running an actual load test here, only a test run to see if your script requires debugging.

-4 The TryScript run begins.
-The Silk Performer Monitor window opens, giving you detailed information about the run's progress.
+4. The TryScript run starts.
+The Monitor window opens, giving you detailed information about the progress.

-Note If you checked the Animated checkbox on the TryScript dialog box, TrueLog Explorer will open, showing you the data that is actually downloaded during the TryScript run.
-Each main SAPGUI window accessed during recording is listed as a high-level SapGuiSetActiveWindow API node in TrueLog Explorer's tree view.
+Note: If you enable the Animated setting, TrueLog Explorer opens, showing you the data that is actually downloaded during the trial run.
+Each main SAPGUI window accessed during recording is listed as a high-level SapGuiSetActiveWindow API node in the TrueLog Explorer tree view.
 All recorded server round-trips and user actions are listed as subnodes of corresponding SapGuiSetActiveWindow nodes.
-Animated mode for TryScripts is not really necessary as replay includes the GUI by default-having an additional animated TrueLog might confuse results.
+Animated mode for TryScripts is not really necessary as replay includes the GUI by default - having an additional animated TrueLog might confuse results.

-How SilkPerformer Handles SAPGUI Replay
+How Silk Performer Handles SAPGUI Replay

-For SAPGUI script replay, SilkPerformer uses an architectural de-coupling of the SilkPerformer virtual user and the SAPGUI ActiveX control.
-This means that when there is a crash or failure of the SAPGUI process, SilkPerformer virtual user measurements are retained.
+For SAPGUI script replay, Silk Performer uses an architectural de-coupling of the Silk Performer virtual user and the SAPGUI ActiveX control.
+This means that when there is a crash or failure of the SAPGUI process, Silk Performer virtual user measurements are retained.
 This is achieved by running a separate SAPGUI replay process, called PerfSapGuiReplay.exe, for each virtual user.
 Upon a SAPGUI API timeout or crash, the affected virtual user process automatically restarts in the background.
-SilkPerformer thereby recognizes and reports potential instabilities of the SAPGUI client.
+Silk Performer thereby recognizes and reports potential instabilities of the SAPGUI client.
 This minimizes test failures when problems occur within SAPGUI itself and allows for more reliable testing.

-Note The SapGuiRestart() function enables you to force a restart of the SAPGUI engine when an unstable or inconsistent state is detected.
+Note: The SapGuiRestart() function enables you to force a restart of the SAPGUI engine when an unstable or inconsistent state is detected.